tkomasa/perlin_noise/README.md

 }
 ```

+For each coordinate on the XY plane, we can generate the color of it using Perlin noise.
+This gives us a gradient from white to black by generating an RGB value up to 255.
+Each pixel gets a greyscale value by just tripling the generated number, i.e. n = 125 ----> rgb(125, 125, 125).
+Doing this gives us that smooth flow between color, in the same way that 1D generation gives us a smooth flow between Y values.

+PICTURE OF 2D PERLIN

 The wonderful thing about this as well is that converting 2D to 3D is incredibly straightforward.
 The pixel color can be easily translated to a Z value to make a height map.
 Combined with the already in place X and Y, 3D generation and 2D generation are arguably done the exact same way.

+## 2D Perlin Flow:

 ## 3 Dimensions: